 She is a blogger for The Huffington Post, Ms. and bpHope, and a featured bp [bipolar] Magazine columnist.
 Moezzi is also a United Nations Global Expert and an Opinion Leader for the British Council's Our Shared Future initiative.
-She has appeared on CNN, BBC, NPR, PRI, HLN, Air America and many other radio and television programs, providing commentary on issues ranging from mental health to Iran to feminism to Islam in America and beyod.
+She has appeared on CNN, BBC, NPR, PRI, HLN, Air America and many other radio and television programs, providing commentary on issues ranging from mental health to Iran to feminism to Islam in America and beyond.

-She has worked as the Executive Director of the non-profit interfaith organization, 100 People of Faith, and as a corporate and non-profit consultant and attorney for various firms and organizations.
-She has also worked with the US Department of Homeland Security reporting to the US Congressional Commission on International Religious Freedom and as an intern covering health and human rights for The Carter Center.
+Over the years, she has worked as the Executive Director of the non-profit interfaith organization, 100 People of Faith, and as a corporate and non-profit consultant and attorney.
+She has also worked as an investigator with the US Department of Homeland Security reporting to the US Congressional Commission on International Religious Freedom and as an intern covering health and human rights for The Carter Center.
 Other former occupations include waitress, cigar store clerk, fudge confectioner, gift shop attendant, jewelry store clerk, barista and estate lawyer.
 She now writes full-time.

-Moezzi regularly gives lectures on a wide range of issues, including mental health, disability rights, Islam, Iran and feminism--usually not all at once, though admittedly it's happened.
+Moezzi regularly gives lectures on a wide range of topics, including mental health, Islam and Iran.
 She is a graduate of Wesleyan University and the Emory University School of Law, as well as the Emory University Rollins School of Public Health.
-She lives in Raleigh, North Carolina with her husband Matthew, and their cats, Keshmesh and Nazanin.
+She lives in Raleigh, North Carolina with her husband, Matthew, and their cats, Keshmesh and Nazanin.

 Note: If you're here because you will be introducing me at a speaking event, the bio above could be far too long for your purposes.
 You may prefer this one, which is only slightly too long.
 Or, special bonus points if you come up with something more original.

 FOR PRESS INQUIRIES or TO BOOK A SPEAKING ENGAGEMENT